Workspace access

 App users

 App users only have access to published applications inside a workspace to which they have been granted at least App user access permission.
-You can update an End Users access permissions anytime.
+You can update an End User's access permissions at any time.
 If necessary, you may also Remove their access entirely.

 If you remove an End Users access within the user side-panel, that user can no longer access the workspace or applications when they log in.